pymupdf/PyMuPDF/README.rst

 Installation
 ============

-Normally it should be as easy as running ``python setup.py install`` once MuPDF is in place (i.e. its binaries have been built / generated).
+Normally it should be as easy as running ``python setup.py install`` once MuPDF is in place (i.e. its binaries have been built / generated or have been made available otherwise).

 Refer to this `document <http://pythonhosted.org/PyMuPDF/installation.html>`_ for details.